tobjensen/contact-form/README.md

 ### Test that the Lambda function is working as intended

 You can now test that the Lambda function actually works.
-Try configuring a new test event, passing test values for name, email and message:
+Try configuring a new test event, passing values for name, email and message:
 ```
 {
   "name": "Test Namington",